mybrudda/bookapp/README.md

 - 🔐 **Authentication**
   - User Registration & Login

 - ✍️ **Book Recommendations**
   - Create a new recommendation
   - View other users' recommendations
   - Manage your own posts

+- 🖼 **Image Moderation**
+  - Uploaded images are moderated to ensure content quality and safety

 - 🌐 **Global State Management**
   - Powered by Zustand for simple and scalable state handling

 - 🛠 **Backend**
   - Built with Node.js, Express.js, and MongoDB